Yahjairav23/project-management/README.md

 *Task Team is an application built using Ruby on Rails.*

-Task Team was built to provide an organized and sufficient way to manage projects and tasks.
+Task Team was built to provide an organized and efficient way to manage projects and tasks.

 It was built with full CRUD functionality.
 * That being said, a user has the ability to: